searchisko/searchisko/documentation/rest-api/management/project.md

 =======

-Project configuration is used by preprocessors in 'Content Push API' to normalize project identifier for `dcp_project` field.
+Project configuration is used by preprocessors in 'Content Push API' to normalize project identifier for `sys_project` field.
 It's managed over 'Management API - projects'.

-To allow searches for normalization processing by preprocessors, project configuration documents are stored in the DCP back-end ElasticSearch search index named `dcp_projects` as type named `project`.
+To allow searches for normalization processing by preprocessors, project configuration documents are stored in the DCP back-end ElasticSearch search index named `sys_projects` as type named `project`.

 Project configuration fields:

 * `code` - DCP wide unique project identifier.
-It is stored into `dcp_project` field in content pushed into DCP and used as project identifier for Search API filters.
+It is stored into `sys_project` field in content pushed into DCP and used as project identifier for Search API filters.
 * `name` - project name
 * `description` - description of the project.